CUmingz/Capstone-Project/image/Capstone Report.md

 There are 4 steps to finish the project:
 * Data pre-processing: clean and re-encode data.

-  Missing values by columns and rows will be analyzed, data will be divided by types folloId by subsequent transformations.
+  Missing values by columns and rows will be analyzed, data will be divided by types followed by subsequent transformations.

-* Segmentation:create clusterings of customer and general population, and then identify the difference.
+* Segmentation: create clusters of customer and general population, and then identify the difference.

  Use principal component analysis (PCA) technique for dimensionality reduction.
 Then, elbow and other methods will be used to identify the best number of clusters for clustering algorithm.
 Finally, apply clustering to make segmentation of population and customers and determine description of target cluster for the company.